Spotify Offers Barack Obama A Job – President Of Playlists

 Spotify is a Swedish company that launched in October 2008, just a month before Barack Obama won his first term as President of the United States in the November elections of that year.
 The company has grown into an internet powerhouse as a streaming service for music, video, and podcasts, and offers both free and premium memberships.

-The Spotify job listing is an amusing and fond piece of work directed at outgoing President Barack Obama, who will end his second term in the White House January 20 at noon when he will be succeeded by President-Elect Donald Trump.
+The Spotify job listing is an amusing and fond piece of work directed at outgoing President Barack Obama, who will end his second term in the White House January 20 at noon when he will be succeeded by President-elect Donald Trump.
 It pokes a bit of fun with a suggestion for an “I just found my birth certificate” playlist, a nod to a controversy fomented in no small part by his successor Mr. Trump, but also praises Mr. Obama as “nothing short of one of the greatest speakers of all time.”

 Whatever Barack Obama does after January 20, it seems likely that we can expect at least one more Spotify playlist from him in the future.